hayo03/Dialogflow-CX-Start-Tutorial/README.md

 2. Select the Default Start Flow in the Flows section.
 3. Click the Start node in the graph.
 This is the start page for the Default Start Flow.
 4. Find the intent route with the Default Welcome Intent and click it.
 This opens a panel to edit the intent route information.
-5. Find the fulfillment section and delete all response messages, then add "Hello, this is a demo virtual agent.
-How can I help you?" as the only response.
+5. Find the fulfillment section and delete all response messages, then add "Hello, I am here.
+How I can help you?" as the only response.
 6. Click Save and Close the intent route editing panel.
 7. Test the updated welcome response message.